 Earlier this week, Carmen Fariña, the chancellor of America’s largest school system, announced that the ambitious plan to bring computer science education to New York City’s 1.1 million public school students would expand in September to include elementary schools.
 The goal is to give all the city’s public school students a computer science education by 2025.
 “The workforce of today needs people who are problem solvers, analytical thinkers, work well with others, and create new things that we haven’t even begun to imagine,” Fariña said.

 As initiatives like New York’s propagate across the nation, critics have been quick to point out that, with scale, comes a potential dumbing-down of computer science.
 An accusatory finger is directed towards efforts like Code.org as being little more than “pop computing.”
 Light and fluffy stuff.
 This criticism is typical of a generation of computer science educators, who want to bring all our children to existing technology, rather than change technology to more effectively engage with children and, for that matter, people.
-In 2016, the very heart of digital creation—the making of software—has been resistant to change.

 It is a perverse irony that, in 2016, the very heart of digital creation—the making of software—has been so resistant to change.
 Writing software today is eerily similar to what it was like in the late 1950s, when people sat at terminals and wrote COBOL programs.
 And like the late 1950s, the stereotype of the coder is largely unchanged: mostly white guys with deep math skills, and minimal extroversion.
 Back in the Sputnik-era, people thought of programmers as a priesthood in lab coats: the sole keepers of knowledge that ran these exotic, and mysterious room-sized machines.
 Today the priesthood is a little hipper—lab coats have long given way to a countercultural vibe—but it’s still a priesthood, perhaps more druidic than Jesuitic, but a priesthood nonetheless, largely comprised of white men.